 I developed my research interest during my CRUK Clinical Research Fellowship with Professor Gribben at Barts Cancer Institute where I studied the defects underlying impaired T-cell immunity in chronic lymphocytic leukaemia (CLL) focusing on the impact of lenalidomide, being awarded a PhD in 2013.
 I stayed in this laboratory for a period of post-doctoral work investigating the expression and function of integrins on CLL cells.
 I was awarded the Hamblin prize by the UK CLL forum in 2015 for my work documenting the particular differences associated with the presence of trisomy 12.

 In 2016, I joined the Centre for Haemato-Oncology in the Barts Cancer Institute as a Clinical Senior Lecturer funded initially as an Intermediate Clinical Fellow by the Wellcome Trust.
-I have been working at the Francis Crick Institute to investigate the metabolism of normal and malignant B cells in collaboration with Professor Karen Vousden and Dinis Calado.
+From 2016-2021 I worked on secondment at the Francis Crick Institute to investigate the metabolism of normal and malignant B cells in collaboration with Professors Karen Vousden and Dinis Calado.

 2018: Fellowship of the Higher Education Academy (FHEA)